Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 Hitori leaves the table and gazes out the window, his breath immobilized by the jagged frost blooming over the glass like a frozen field of corpses.
 Icicles hang from the protruding roof as teeth.
 As an open maw that frames him.
 The warmth from the fireplace paints faint reflections across it all.

 Hitori stares into winter’s plagued, grisly portrait.
-His grandmother smooths his hair lovingly, and a child’s image mirrors his in the glass.
+His grandmother approaches.
+She smooths his hair lovingly.
 “You don’t have to see them anymore, Hitori.”

-He remembers sitting, sometimes standing, in front of these very windows, waiting through fevers and flu during past winters for them to come home.
-Sometimes, he prayed they would.
+He remembers standing in front of these very windows, waiting through fevers and flu during past winters for them to come home.
+Sometimes, he hoped they would.
 Sometimes, he wished they’d just stop.

 A comforting heat seeps into his fingertips despite all the cold around him.
 Hitori’s grandmother smiles down at him.
 “You’ll stay here with me, won’t you?”